Submitted by: Angela Watson

 Coordinate plane, quadrant I, quadrant II, quadrant III, quadrant IV, x-axis, y-axis, origin, point, positive number, negative number, coordinate pair, x-coordinate, y-coordinate, vertical line, horizontal line, increase, decrease, reflect.

 Preparation:Game Over Gopher is a fun, fast-paced game that helps establish the fundamentals of plotting functions on a grid.
-We recommend using the game to introduce students to the graphic topic or to help them develop fluency with coordinates.
+We recommend using the game to introduce students to the graphing topic or to help them develop fluency with coordinates.
 The game helps students read coordinate pairs, plot values on a graph, differentiate negative coordinates from positive coordinates, and identify the four quadrants of a coordinate plane.

 Familiarize yourself with the basics of game play prior to introducing the game to students.
 Game Over Gopher is a tower defense game similar to Plants vs Zombies.
 To defend your prize carrot, you must select various tools to “feed” the space gophers who are trying to eat the carrot.
 The first few levels of the game are very simple in order to teach the mechanics of game play.
 You will find numerous visual clues to assist you in recognizing the coordinate plane and guide you in placing points on the plane using the x-coordinate and the y-coordinate.
 For example, the x-axis and all other cues associated with x-coordinate are red.
 Everything associated with the y-axis is blue.